 While there's no reason you shouldn't holiday if you have osteoarthritis, it's well worth doing some planning to make sure your holiday is magical, not miserable.

-If long walks through the airport pulling your luggage aren't feasible, you can book a wheelchair at the terminal.
-You'll need to contact the airport well in advance.
-If you can travel in the middle of the week when airports are less busy.
+If you can, travel in the middle of the week when airports are less busy.
 Likewise, if you're taking public transport, remember that an early flight may be a bargain - but there are fewer trains and buses in the early mornings and you may need to make more changes, which means more walking with your luggage.
-So think about how you're going to get to the airport as well as what happens when you arrive.

 Specialist Medical Cover